There are many choices for LED grow lights on the market.

 The LED grow light feels relatively heavy on the hand.
 It holds a good chunk of aluminum, which accounts for most of its weight.

-Samsung makes their diodes, so they are among the highest-quality LEDs found on the market.
+Samsung makes its diodes, so they are among the highest-quality LEDs found on the market.

 MEAN WELL manufactures the device’s drivers, which are fixed to the lamp.
 Those in the industry know MEAN WELL is an excellent brand of power supplies.